 - Launched the $150 million Brilliant Future Campaign, the largest in the College's history, currently more than halfway toward its goal

 - Added new academic programs in fast-growing, high-demand disciplines: undergraduate majors in computer, electrical and mechanical engineering, environmental studies, health science and neuroscience; and master's degrees in occupational therapy and nonprofit leadership

 - Created Shimer Great Books School through acquisition of Shimer College

 - Reimagined the general education curriculum to create the innovative Cardinal Directions program

 - Restructured academic programs into the College of Arts and Sciences, School of Business and Entrepreneurship, School of Education and Health Sciences, Shimer Great Books School and School of Graduate and Professional Studies

 - Developed a new strategic plan, reinforcing the College's mission as a diverse community of learners dedicated to preparing students to be curious, engaged, ethical and purposeful citizens and learners in local, national and global contexts

 - Established nationally recognized student success programs for first-generation, disadvantaged and veteran students

-- Implemented extensive sustainability advances that included the second-largest roof-mounted solar array in the country among small colleges, through a novel endowment investment model
+- Implemented extensive sustainability advances—including the second-largest roof-mounted solar array in the country among small colleges—through a novel endowment investment model

-- Expanded athletic offerings to include women's triathlon and bowling and men's lacrosse and volleyball, making North Central's athletic department the largest in the College Conference of Illinois and Wisconsin
+- Expanded athletic offerings to include women's triathlon, bowling and wrestling and men's lacrosse and volleyball, making North Central's athletic department the largest in the College Conference of Illinois and Wisconsin